-- Samples of student work related to a unit of study or lessons included - Any official documents awards, certifications, etc... - Photographs and visual documentation - Student and Parent sentiments notes, cards, or other positive feedback - Inspiration items poems, sayings, pictures, or mottos that have an impact on your teaching

-• Plans for the future
+- Samples of student work related to a unit of study or lessons included - Any official documents awards, certifications, etc... - Photographs and visual documentation - Student and Parent sentiments notes, cards, or other positive feedback - Inspiration items poems, sayings, pictures, or mottos that have an impact on your teaching - Plans for the future

-Lyon recommends using Portfolio Builder 2 for Powerpoint to build e-portfolios, but other methods are also acceptable.
-All Portfolios will be archived by Lyon in an electronic format and should be submitted on a nonreturnable jump drive.
-More information about the portfolio can be found in the Lyon College Teacher Education handbook and on the Lyon Website.
+All Portfolios will be archived by Lyon in an electronic format.
+More information about the portfolio can be found in the Lyon College Teacher Education handbook and on the Lyon website.